rehierl/node-tree-outliner/3-1-0-design-2.md

 in time, begin associating nodes with it.

 (-> initialized)
-A section's "initialized" state is a section's first/initial state, which needs to be set once a section object is created.
+As soon as a new section object is created, it must be marked as being "initialized".
+A section's "initialized" state therefore is a section's first/initial state.

 <!-- ======================================================================= -->
 ## open state